JetBrains-Research/agents-eval/README.md

 containing small examples of all mentioned libraries/technologies/functionality.

 ### Dataset
-`Java` and `Kotlin` programming languages with 10+ stars, permissive licences, not forks (collected by https://seart-ghs.si.usi.ch) filtered by `is_template=True` or template-related keywords words presence in description
+Project from [GitHub](https://github.com/) written in `Java` and `Kotlin` programming languages with 10+ stars and 10+ code lines, permissive licences, without forks (collected by https://seart-ghs.si.usi.ch) filtered by `is_template=True` or template-related keywords words presence in description.
+From `Java` and `Kotlin` the `Android` projects were identified by `android` token in description or tags and moved to separate category.

-Collected data is available in [HuggingFace 🤗](https://huggingface.co/datasets/JetBrains-Research/template-generation)
+Collected data is available in [HuggingFace 🤗](https://huggingface.co/datasets/JetBrains-Research/template-generation) and in [Google Sheets](https://docs.google.com/spreadsheets/d/1tQLWBBlfDA9l72wpXT7DbqkAt9FWUo0bt9dDX1X9AU8/edit#gid=907232403) for labeling

 ### Agent Models
 OpenAI GTP-4 with function calling, prompted with file system api (create/delete/list/... files)